Southern Cross (Crosby, Stills and Nash song): Composition and music

 "Southern Cross" is based on the song "Seven League Boots" by Rick and Michael Curtis.
 Stills explained, "The Curtis Brothers brought a wonderful song called 'Seven League Boots,' but it drifted around too much.
 I rewrote a new set of words and added a different chorus, a story about a long boat trip I took after my divorce.
 It's about using the power of the universe to heal your wounds.
 Once again, I was given somebody's gem and cut and polished it."

 The song title and lyrics reference the Crux constellation, known as the Southern Cross.
+Geographic locations referenced include Papeete, the Marquesas, and Avalon.

 Billboard called the song a "midtempo minor-keyed saga very much in the tradition of [Stills'] earlier CSN and solo compositions."
+The term "minor-keyed" presumably related to the song's bittersweet lyrics, as the song itself is performed in a major key.

+A radio edit of the song omits the final verse.

 Video

 The video for the song, which got heavy play during the early years of the MTV and VH1 cable networks, featured Stephen Stills sailing a large boat (called Southern Cross), intercut with images of the band singing, including David Crosby although he did not sing on the song (see above).
+The video uses the radio edit of the song.